datadriventests/ddt/CONTRIBUTING.md

 are installed in your computer), run `flake8` and build the Sphinx documentation.

-PRs to `ddt` are always built by travis-ci using tox.

-Alternatively, if you ony want to run tests on your active version of python, I recommend you make yourself a virtual environment and:
+Alternatively, if you only want to run tests on your active version of python, I recommend you make yourself a virtual environment and:

 ```